zincwork/contracts/securityAudit.md

 The audit isn’t a legal document that verifies that the code is secure.
 Nobody can assure that the code won’t have future bugs or vulnerabilities.

-The scope of this audit was to analyze and document CHAINGEAR’s smart contract codebase for quality, security and correctness.
+The scope of this audit was to analyze and document Zinc’s smart contract codebase for quality, security and correctness.
 This audit guarantees that your code has been revised by an expert and it’s secure.

 # Issues found